Home

 12 Lacertae

-12 Lacertae is a variable and double giant star in the constellation of Lacerta.
+12 Lacertae is a variable and double giant star of spectral class B2 in the constellation of Lacerta.

 12 Lacertae visual magnitude is 5.25.
-Because of its reltive faintness, 12 Lacertae should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its faintness, 12 Lacertae is visible to the naked eye only from locations with very dark skies, while it is not visible at all from skies affected by light pollution.

 5.25